mtli/sAP/README.md

 1. Follow the instructions [here](doc/data_setup.md) to download and set up the dataset.
 1. Follow the instructions [here](doc/code_setup.md) to install the dependencies.
-1. Check out the examples to run different tasks in `exp/*`.
+1. Check out the examples to run various tasks in `exp/*`.
+The documentation for these tasks can be found [here](doc/tasks.md).

 ## Citation